Careers360 Logo

 Primary productivity Secondary productivity

-Primary productivity refers to the amount of organic matter produced by producers per unit area over a period of time Secondary productivity refers to the rate of production of organic matter by consumers over a period of time
+Primary productivity refers to the amount of organic matter produced by producers per unit area overcome time Secondary productivity refers to the rate of production of organic matter by consumers over some time.

 Q7.
 Describe the components of an ecosystem.